Install

 Updating

 Standalone installs can check for updates during normal interactive startup.
-You can also manage updates explicitly:
+You can also run the installer for the latest release explicitly:

 Rerunning the public install command is also supported.